bosun-ai/swiftide/README.md

 - Fast streaming indexing pipeline with async, parallel processing
 - Experimental query pipeline
 - Integrations with OpenAI, Groq, Redis, Qdrant, FastEmbed, and Treesitter
-- A variety of loaders, transformers, and embedders and other common, generic tools
+- A variety of loaders, transformers, semantic chunkers, embedders, and more
 - Bring your own transformers by extending straightforward traits
 - Splitting and merging pipelines
 - Jinja-like templating for prompts